 The maximum number of RLC values that will be tested in implicit RLC mode (the RLC Window size) is 128 in TCM 515.
-The RLC window size can be temporarily changed (increased) in order to attempt resynchronization using ESP3 Command Code 33: CO_WR_TEMPO-RARY_RLC_WINDOW.
+The RLC window size can be temporarily changed (increased to attempt resynchronization using ESP3 Command Code 33: CO_WR_TEMPORARY_RLC_WINDOW.
 This increased RLC window is only applied to the first telegram received for each address in the inbound link table after the reception of this command.
 Refer to the ESP3 documentation for reference.

 If the RLC window has been exhausted without successfully decrypting and authenticating the telegram, then the telegram will be discarded.
-In order to re-synchronize the sequence counter between transmitter and receiver, the transmitter must send a teach-in telegram.
+To re-synchronize the sequence counter between transmitter and receiver, the transmitter must send a teach-in telegram.
 The receiver - upon receiving a valid teach-in telegram from a previously taught-in transmitter - will adjust its own sequence counter to the one specified in the teach-in telegram.

-Successful resynchronization of the RLC by means of a secure teach-in telegram will be indicated to the host by a CO_EVENT_SECUREDEVICES event with event type 0x0A (successful RLC resynchronization).
+Successful resynchronization of the RLC by means of a secure teach-in telegram will be indicated to the host by a CO_EVENT_SECUREDEVICES EVENT with code 0x0A (successful RLC resynchronization).